edsu/inkdroid.org/_posts/2020-09-22-less-is-more.md

 1. Twitter do not allow data to be collected from them and then reshared with third parties.
 It's bad for business, because they want to sell it.
 But they do allow the sharing tweet identifiers (long numbers like above), and [explicitly] encourage academic researchers to do this.
-Why not encourage he sharing of tweet id datasets in digital repositories and provide a view into them as a whole.
+Why not encourage the sharing of tweet id datasets in digital repositories and provide a view into them as a whole.
 That's why we created [The Catalog](https://catalog.docnow.io/).